- This event has passed.

 The times of the parades and other events are often subject to change so check with your hotel or the local TAT tourist office upon arrival (in Ubon Ratchathani there’s an information counter in the airport arrival hall).
 Tip: arrive a day in advance and visit the local temples to see the artists finishing decorating their candle floats.

 This is a popular event with local Thai tourists so book your hotel and flights well in advance.
-Please use our Hotel Booking Portal to search for the best deals.
+Please use our Hotel Booking Portal which searches and compares all major booking sites to find you the best deals on accommodation and flights.
 The small commission we earn helps to support this website but doesn’t cost you a penny extra.